namakala/journey-log/task.md

 output: pdf_documents
 ---

+# 2024-02-09

+- Umbrella review:
+  - Need to add explanation on the methods
+  - Add a section on data analysis
+  - Elaborate how to explain the data
+  - Check out on the risk of bias (Egger's test) $\to$ Consider to remove it
+  - Add line of expected prevalence to the figure
+- Medication trend:
+  - Add the method section and elaborate in full extend what I did
+  - Sent the report summary to Jens and Frederike

 # 2024-01-31

 - Plan a regular meeting with Prof. Frederike, preferably biweekly $\to$ Joint meeting with Prof. Talitha